Abhishek-Rout/Abhishek-Rout.github.io/Abhishek CSS/14/README.md

 Slides changes to next slide on touch-swipe.

 ## Requirements
-  HTML: File for structure.
+  HTML: File for structure of webpage.

   CSS:
-  - File for decoration.
+  - File for decoration of webpage.
   - Swiper File for giving swiping effects.

   JS: Swiper File for frontend backed code.